faresbougourzi/Per-Covid-19/README.md

 ## 1- Dataset Access folder:
-We deleted the downloding link for the dataset temporarly because this dataset is included in Covid-19 Challenge For more details, contact as throught: faresbougourzi@gmail.com
+We deleted the downloding link for the dataset temporarly because this dataset is included in Covid-19 Challenge For more details, contact us throught: faresbougourzi@gmail.com

 ## 2- Pytorch Code: